xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 > Notes:
 >
-> To quickly search for the `DerivedData` folder, copy and patse the following path `~/Library/Developer/Xcode/DerivedData` into the **Spotlight**.
+> To quickly search for the `DerivedData` folder, copy and paste the following path `~/Library/Developer/Xcode/DerivedData` into the **Spotlight**.

-For example: To find the `app` file from the **Coffee Timer** project, go to: `~/Library/Developer/Xcode/DerivedData/Coffee Timer/Build/Products/Debug-iphonesimulator/Coffee Timer.app`.
+For example: To find the `app` file from the **Coffee Timer** project, go to `~/Library/Developer/Xcode/DerivedData/Coffee Timer/Build/Products/Debug-iphonesimulator/Coffee Timer.app`.
 ### For Real iOS devices

 To execute mobile testing with real iOS devices, you need to: